dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

     token and configuration of the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>` package.
 For information, see :ref:`ocean_sapi_access_advanced`.

 #.
-Preprocess input data to transform them to meet the optimization model's
+Preprocess input data; for example, loading, cleaning, filtering, and
-    requirements; for example, data cleaning, validation, and reduction.
+    transforming raw data into inputs to the optimization model.

 #.
 Generate the problem and optimization model, store the generated
     problem, and, optionally, retrieve additional data from data sources.